 Where is Stan Collymore now?

-Prolific at every club he played for, legendary Premier League striker Stan Collymore retired from playing professionally in 2001 at just 30-years old.
+Prolific at every club he played for, former Premier League striker Stan Collymore retired from playing in 2001 after a brief spell playing in Spain for Real Oviedo.

-Alongside his radio work he regularly appears on television as a pundit and writes a column every Monday in the Daily Mirror.
+Alongside his radio work he has apperared on various sports channels as a pundit and he also writes a column every Monday in the Daily Mirror.

 Stan Collymore: Premier League Statistics

 |Premier League Teams Played for||Aston Villa, Bradford City, Leicester City, Liverpool, Nottingham Forest|